Print culture: Renaissance

 Johannes Gutenberg invention of the moveable type printing press provided a less expensive (though still costly) and more rapid way of filling the demand for books.
-Despite these advantages, printing had many critics, who were afraid that books could spread lies and subversion or corrupt unsuspecting readers [citation needed].
-Also, they [who] were afraid that the printed texts would spread heresy and sow religious discord.
+Despite these advantages, printing had many critics, who were afraid that books could spread lies and subversion or corrupt unsuspecting readers.
+Also, they were afraid that the printed texts would spread heresy and sow religious discord.
 The Gutenberg Bible was the first book produced with moveable type in Europe.
 Martin Luther's Bible, which was published in German in 1522, started the Protestant Reformation.
 Latin's importance as a language started languishing with the rise of texts written in national languages.
 The shift from scholarly Latin to everyday languages marked an important turning point in print culture.
 The vernacular Bibles were important to other nations, as well.
 The King James Authorized Version was published in 1611, for example.

-Along with the religious tracts, the scientific revolution was largely due to the printing press and the new print culture.
-Scholarly books were more accessible, and the printing press provided more accurate diagrams and symbols.
-Along with scientific texts, like the works of Copernicus, Galileo, and Tycho Brahe, atlases and cartography started taking off within the new print culture, mostly due to the exploration of different nations around the world.
+Scientific Revolution

+The Scientific Revolution was enabled by advances in book production.
+Printing decisively changed the way scientific knowledge was created, as well as how it was disseminated.
+Scholars in different countries now all studied the same mathematical and scientific diagrams and illustrations and read the same texts of a given author.
+Printing meant researchers did not have to always start from scratch in making sense of their own observational data and could, relatively quickly, compare their own observations with those of fellow scholars.